PenkovPlamen/exercise-repo/README.md

 # exercise-repo
-Repo made for exercise
 This project will contain...
-Repository made for exercise and testing
+Repository made for exercise and testing.